-The News Tribune publisher David Zeeck is leaving, newspaper’s owner says
+The News Tribune publisher David Zeeck leaves amid McClatchy shakeups

 - SeaTac Councilmember Amina Ahmed dies in car crash 7 weeks after joining council

+McClatchy’s west regional publisher, Gary Wortel, said the company has focused on “regionalized” production of its publications in order to cut costs, but will continue to focus on local journalism at all three Washington papers.
+He declined to comment on how shareholders have responded to shakeups considering the company’s declining value.

+“We’re not unlike any other large company in any industry,” Wortel said.
+“We’re taking a look at the size and scope to create synergies and cost efficiency.”

 Rebecca Poynter, McClatchy’s vice president of local sales for the west region and publisher for The Idaho Statesman, will replace Zeeck while maintaining her current role.
-She will also take over as publisher of the company’s other newspapers in Western Washington, The Bellingham Herald and The Olympian.
+She will also take over as publisher of the company’s other newspapers in Western Washington, The Bellingham Herald and The Olympian, and will live and work in Tacoma, Wortel said.

 Prior to the Statesman, Poynter was the president of Gannett Mid-Michigan.

-The decision comes two weeks after The News Tribune announced it was shutting down its printing press after 45 years in operation, which will result in 67 employees being laid off.
-The News Tribune and The Olympian will be printed at The Columbian in Vancouver.

-Zeeck’s departure also follows previous changes in newsroom management by McClatchy.
-Last month, the company announced that another vice president would become publisher of The Fresno Bee, Merced Sun-Star and The Tribune in San Luis Obispo at the end of the year.
-Tim Ritchey will assume that role addition to his duties as publisher of The Modesto Bee and vice president of advertising operations for McClatchy’s west region.
+In a similar move last month, McClatchy named Tim Ritchey as publisher of The Fresno Bee, Merced Sun-Star and The Tribune in San Luis Obispo.
+Ritchey took on the roles in addition to his current duties as an advertising executive with the company and publisher of The Modesto Bee.
 McClatchy executives said the change would contribute to the papers’s “digital transformation.”

+McClatchy’s statements announcing Ritchey‘s and Poynter’s appointments were similar, with some nearly identical sentences.

+McClatchy has laid off journalists across the county, including The News Tribune, in the past few years.
+The company announced 29 newsroom job cuts at its papers in the West in April, according to the Sacramento Business Journal.
+In August, 3.5 percent of positions were cut.
+The company recently announced it would consolidate design and copy editing for its 30 newspapers spanning the country to Charlotte, North Carolina because of declining ad revenue.

 Zeeck was executive editor of The News Tribune for 14 years before being named publisher, according to The News Tribune.
 Last year, McClatchy announced that he would assume oversight responsibility of The Bellingham Herald in addition to his roles as the president and publisher of The News Tribune and The Olympian.